Books in the Afternoon

 Book Discussion Group

-Join us for lively discussions of contemporary fiction and other notable books!
+Join us for lively discussions of contemporary fiction, non-fiction and other notable books!
 All are welcome.
 Discussions are free and open to the public.
 No registration is necessary.
+We will usually have copies of the current month's book available for you to check out at the Ask a Librarian desk on the First Floor.

 Discussions are held on the third Thursday of the month from